Vaesea/VS-Starme/README.md

 ## Extra Info
 You can help with this if you want, check the media folder in art for all starme voices.

-I'll probably add every fanmade song I find that's good (if I get permission).
+I'll probably add most fanmade songs I find (if I get permission).

 ***